 We Handle Serious Personal Injury Cases in Los Angeles

 Personal injuries can occur anywhere and to anyone.
 You may slip on a wet floor while shopping or get hit by a car while crossing the road.
 In California, personal injury laws cover numerous accidents.
-At El Dabe Ritter Trial Lawyers, our attorneys assist clients with the following personal injury cases:
+At El Dabe Ritter Trial Lawyers, our Los Angeles injury attorneys assist clients with the following personal injury cases: